xeokit/xeokit-sdk/CONTRIBUTING.md

 - Explain why the enhancement would be useful.
 - Provide any relevant code snippets or examples.

+### Check the Checklist
+1. create code
+2. update ESDoc comments
+3. update/create TypeScript types
+4. create an example to demo the feature
+5. complete description in PR request, with links to example/docs if relevant

 ### Pull Requests

 Before starting work on a new feature or bug fix, please check open issues and existing pull requests to avoid duplication.
 If you plan to work on something substantial, it's a good idea to open an issue first to discuss your ideas.